Moduli spaces of threefolds on the Noether line: Moduli spaces of threefolds on the refined Noether line

-Next we count parameters for the branch divisor $B$ in $D_z$, which is an element of $H^0(D_z,10H_{D_z})$ of the form
+Next we count parameters for the branch divisor $B$ in $D_z$, which is an element of $H^0(D_z, 10H_{D_z} - 4NF_z)$ of the form

-Each monomial $x_0^{a_0} x_1^{a_1} y^{a_2}$ contributes by adding $1 + \deg c_{a_0,a_1,a_2}$ to the dimension $h^0(D_z,10H_{D_z})$, unless $\deg c_{a_0,a_1,a_2} < 0$, in which case the contribution is zero.
-The formula for the degree of each $c_{a_0,a_1,a_2}(t_0,t_1)$ is in \eqref{formula!degrees}.
+Each monomial $x_0^{a_0} x_1^{a_1} y^{a_2}$ contributes by adding $1 + \deg c_{a_0,a_1,a_2}$ to the dimension $h^0(D_z, 10H_{D_z} - 4NF_z)$, unless $\deg c_{a_0,a_1,a_2} < 0$, in which case the contribution is zero.
+The formula for the degree of each $c_{a_0,a_1,a_2}(t_0,t_1)$ is in \eqref{eq: degree c}.

-In the proof of Proposition \ref{prop!Existence} we noticed that the negativity of the degree of $c_{a_0,a_1,a_2} $ depends on the ratio $d_0/d$: the smaller $d_0/d$ is, the more monomials there are, whose coefficient has negative degree.
+In the proof of Proposition \ref{prop: sing-X} (see Appendix \ref{appendix: sing}), we see that the negativity of the degree of $c_{a_0,a_1,a_2}$ depends on some functions of $d_0,d,N$.
+For fixed $d$ and $N$, we let $d_0$ decrease.
+As $d_0$ decreases, more and more monomials disappear, because their coefficients have negative degree.
+We summarize the results of this analysis in the following tables.

-We summarize the result of that computation in the following Table \ref{tab!VanMon}.
-The last column reminds us what singularities the general $X(d;d_0)$ has, when $d/d_0$ approaches the upper bound in the first column.
-When $d_0/d \geq \frac14$, all the other coefficients have non-negative degree. \begin{lem} The vector space $H^0(D_z,10H_{D_z})$ has dimension
+The last column reflects the type of singularities that the general $X(d, N; d_0)$ has, when $d_0$ approaches the upper bound in the first column (see Appendix \ref{appendix: sing} for details).
+When $d_0 \ge \frac14(d + N)$, all the other coefficients have non-negative degrees.
+We treat the remaining cases that are not covered by Tables \ref{tab: N=0} and \ref{tab: N=1} separately.